Paragraphs

 • Every patient is different.
 You deserve a personalized solution for your unique anatomy

-If your knee pain or limited knee mobility do not improve after conservative non surgical knee procedures, your doctor may recommend you undergo a knee replacement surgery.
+If your knee pain or reduced knee mobility does not improve after conservative non-surgical knee treatments, your doctor may recommend you undergo a knee replacement surgery.

-In this procedure, the bone and cartilage of the joint damaged by arthritis are removed and replaced with highly biocompatible metallic and plastic components that form an artificial knee joint, or knee prosthesis.
+In this procedure, the bone and cartilage of the joint damaged by arthritis are removed and replaced with highly biocompatible metal and plastic components that form an artificial knee joint, or knee prosthesis.

 Total knee replacement pictures - GMK Sphere

-A femoral component replaces the diseased portion of the thigh bone.
+A femoral component replaces the diseased portion of the femur (thigh bone).

-A tibial component replaces the diseased portion of the shin bone.
+A tibial component replaces the diseased portion of the tibia (shin bone).

 A plastic insert between the femoral component and the tibial baseplate replaces the cartilage function allowing the thigh and shin bones to slide on each other.